Questions to Ask a Wedding Photographer Before You Book

 Why it matters

-A portfolio or Instagram grid shows you the images a photographer has selected as their strongest work.
+A portfolio shows the images a photographer has selected as their strongest work.
 That is useful, but it only tells part of the story.
-A few real weddings show something more important: consistency across different venues, different seasons, difficult interiors, bright midday sun, dark evening receptions, and the quieter parts of the day that are often harder to photograph well.
+A few real weddings show consistency across different venues, different seasons, difficult interiors, and the quieter parts of the day that are often harder to photograph well.

 What a good answer looks like

 Yes, without hesitation.
-A photographer should be able to show a few real weddings that reflect different kinds of days and different lighting conditions, so you can judge the consistency as well as the highlights.
+A photographer should be able to show a few real weddings in different lighting conditions so you can judge consistency as well as highlights.

 What to watch for